 Physical therapy educators include all personnel who are directly involved in facilitating learning in academic, service, and other settings.
 As learners, educators must demonstrate the same characteristics as students.
-In addition, educators model or exemplify professional behavior and facilitate the development of these attributes in students.
+In addition, educators' model or exemplify professional behavior and facilitate the development of these attributes in students.
 For these reasons, educators are involved in activities that support and facilitate teaching effectiveness, scholarship, clinical practice, and service.

-Clients and patients participate voluntarily in the learning environment through their willingness to allow their health care problems and needs to become an opportunity for learning.
+Clients and patients participate voluntarily in the learning environment through their willingness to allow their health care needs to become an opportunity for learning.
 Students and educators respect the voluntary aspect of this involvement.

-Resources and materials are necessary to permit exploration and testing of theories and concepts, and their applications are readily accessible to learners, educators, and clients.
+Resources and materials are necessary to permit exploration and testing of theories and concepts, and are readily accessible to learners, educators, and clients.
 Resources represent the range of technology available to and used by the physical therapist and clients.

-The organizational structure supports and enhances the attributes and contributions of students and educators.
-The structure places emphasis on the development of rational judgment capabilities, the transition from knowledge to application, the performance of professional skills coupled with supervisory capability for technical skills, and an ability to generalize knowledge and skills from specific experiences to a variety of situations.
-Courses serve not only as separate fields of study, but also as mechanisms for integrating information throughout the curriculum.
+The organizational structure supports and enhances the attributes and contributions of diverse students and educators.
+The structure places emphasis on the development of clinical decision making, leadership and professional skills coupled with feedback and supervision for the acquisition of physical therapy technical interventions and an ability to generalize knowledge and skills to a variety of complex situations.
+Courses serve as separate fields of study, and mechanisms for integrating information throughout the curriculum.
 The organizational structure also supports independent learning through the use of: